emberjs/guides.emberjs.com/README.md

 ### Publish

 The site is hosted on Firebase.
-If you don't have firebase-tools installed, do so with `npm install firebase-tools -g`.
+If you don't have firebase-tools installed, do so with `npm install -g firebase-tools@^2.1`.

 Publish this repo to the Firebase staging environment: